CityOfPhiladelphia/standards-docs/site-content/use/technical-details/upgrading.md

   {{< /accordion >}}
   {{< /accordion-wrap >}}

 4. All applications should receive graphic treatment.
-Contact oddt@phila.gov for assistance selecting a hero image.
+Contact [oddt@phila.gov](mailto:oddt@phila.gov) for assistance selecting a hero image.
 Add the code below under the `<header>` tag and customize the image and page title to suit your application.
 Note, that the wrapping `#page` and `#content` divs should be closed *before* the `<footer>` tag.
+Note: this code assumes a one-page application with no secondary menu.
   {{< accordion-wrap >}}
   {{< accordion Site header code >}}
     {{< highlight html >}}{{< upgrading-site-header >}}{{</ highlight >}}